aperezAtrapalo/symfony/UPGRADE-3.1.md

    conflicts.

- * The following form types registered as services have been deprecated and will be removed in Symfony 4.0; use their fully-qualified class name instead:
+ * The following form types registered as services have been deprecated and will be removed in Makhan 4.0; use their fully-qualified class name instead:

     - `"form.type.birthday"`
     - `"form.type.checkbox"`